 The first step to getting your new Travel ID driver’s license is completing this online form.
 Then you’ll want to make an appointment with the MVD office or any of its authorized license providers.
 To make this process easy, use DoNotPay to get the fastest appointment.
-You can access DoNotPay via the web app for all browsers or get the iOS app.
+You can access DoNotPay via the web app for all browsers.
 A Travel ID will cost $25 and you’ll be required to take a new photo at the MVD.
 Make sure to bring the necessary documents.

 DoNotPay will tell you everything you need after you set up an appointment.
 Here’s a quick checklist to double-check: